appfactorystudio/PHP-Auth/README.md

 Migrating from an earlier version of this project?
 See our [upgrade guide](Migration.md) for help.

+## Commercial support

+Commercial support, paid features and development services for this library are available upon request: gh@delight.im

 ## Usage

  * [Creating a new instance](#creating-a-new-instance)